GSA/idmanagement.gov/_university/pacs101.md

 * Reduced costs for system management, such as patching, server system administration, and software updates.
 * Reduced costs for reporting, such as Federal Information Security Modernization Act [FISMA] reporting.
 * Reduced costs for:
-    * Server hardware
+    * Server Hardware
-    * System security assessment and accreditation
+    * System Security Assessment and Authorization (A & A)

 ## Aligning Facility Security Level and Authentication

 Federal agencies rely on Physical Access Control Systems (PACSs) and Personal Identity Verification (PIV) credentials to confirm that an employee, contractor, or visitor _is_ or _is not_ authorized to access a site and its critical assets, such as systems, information, and people.

-To protect your agency's critical assets, you must assess each site's risk level (called *Facility Security Level*) and decide what level of PIV credential authentication is required (called *authentication mechanism*).
+To protect your agency's critical assets, you must assess each site's risk level (called *Facility Security Level*) and decide what PIV credential authentication is required (called *authentication mechanism*).

-Additional guidance regarding aligning FSL to PACS authentication factors can be found in the [Security Control Overlay for Electronic Physical Access Control Systems (ePACS)]({{site.baseurl}}/docs/pacs-800-53-overlay.pdf){:target="_blank"}{:rel="noopener noreferrer"} .
+The Security Control Overlay for Electronic Physical Access Control Systems (ePACS) provides additional guidance on aligning FSL to PACS authentication factors.
 This overlay provides additional guidance on configuring and securing PACS systems in accordance with relevant guidance and in support of the NIST Risk Management Framework (RMF).

 ## Assess Facility Security Level

-{% include alert-no-icon.html content="These federal standards provide guidance for assessing FSL, including how to categorize site risks:<br> - <a class=\"usa-link usa-link--external\" href=\"https://www.cisa.gov/sites/default/files/publications/The%20Risk%20Management%20Process%20-%202021%20Edition_2.pdf\" target=\"_blank\" rel=\"noopener noreferrer\">The Risk Management Process for Federal Facilities: An Interagency Security Committee Standard </a> <br> - <a class=\"usa-link usa-link--external\" href=\"https://csrc.nist.gov/publications/detail/sp/800-116/rev-1/final\" target=\"_blank\" rel=\"noopener noreferrer\">NIST SP 800-116, Revision 1, Guidelines for the Use of PIV Credentials in Facility Access. </a>" %}
+{% include alert-no-icon.html content="
+These federal standards provide guidance for assessing FSL, including how to categorize site risks:

+- [The Risk Management Process for Federal Facilities: An Interagency Security Committee Standard](https://www.cisa.gov/sites/default/files/publications/The%20Risk%20Management%20Process%20-%202021%20Edition_2.pdf){:target=\"_blank\"}{:rel=\"noopener noreferrer\"}{:class=\"usa-link usa-link--external\"}
+- [NIST SP 800-116, Revision 1, Guidelines for the Use of PIV Credentials in Facility Access](https://csrc.nist.gov/publications/detail/sp/800-116/rev-1/final){:target=\"_blank\"}{:rel=\"noopener noreferrer\"}{:class=\"usa-link usa-link--external\"}" %}

 ![]({{site.baseurl}}/assets/img/check-box.png){:style="float:center"} &nbsp; **Inventory critical assets for each agency site**
 - When you inventory critical assets, also document any challenges to secure them.  <br><br>Examples of critical assets include: